-During the Initial Coverage Stage, your share of the cost of a covered drug will be either a co-pay or co-insurance.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be a coinsurance.

-- o "Co-pay" means that you pay a fixed amount each time you fill a prescription. - "Co-insurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.
+• "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.

-As shown in the table below, the amount of the co-pay or co-insurance depends on which cost-sharing tier your drug is in.
+As shown in the table below, the amount of the coinsurance depends on which costsharing tier your drug is in.
 Please note:

-- If your covered drug costs less than the co-pay amount listed in the chart, you will pay that lower price for the drug.
-You pay either the full price of the drug or the co-pay amount, whichever is lower. - We cover prescriptions filled at out-of-network pharmacies in only limited situations.
+• We cover prescriptions filled at out-of-network pharmacies in only limited situations.
 Please see Chapter 5, Section 2.5 for information about when we will cover a prescription filled at an out-of-network pharmacy.